Zistack/Satisfactory-Optimizer/README.md

 ### "power_consumption": Real

 Specifies the (average) power consumption of each machine in MW when producing this recipe.
+A negative power consumption implies that the recipe generates power.

+### "overclock_exponent": Real

+When calculating the power factors and resource consumption rates for various levels of overclocking, this overrides the default exponent used (1.6 for recipes that consume power, and 1/1.3 for recipes that produce power).
+Mostly used to handle the special case of nuclear power plants having unique overclocking behavior.

 ### "tags": ["tag", ...] (optional)